opendistro/for-elasticsearch-docs/docs/alerting/monitors.md

 Completed | The alert is no longer ongoing.
 Error | An error occurred while executing the trigger---usually the result of an improper action configuration.
 Deleted | Someone deleted the monitor or trigger associated with this alert while the alert was ongoing.

+---

+## Notes

+- Monitors run as the `admin` user.
+- After an action sends a message, the content of that message has left the purview of the Security plugin.
+Securing access to that message (e.g. access to the Slack channel) is your responsibility.